 Debt Reduction Services, Inc. does not presume to solve all these unique challenges.
 However, we do provide our counseling and education services to all populations in need.

-- To address concerns over consumer debt, we offer budget counseling and debt management services, effectively lowering interest rates with your creditors and setting up reasonable repayment terms to have you living debt free in five years or less.
+- To address concerns over consumer debt, we offer free credit counseling along with debt consolidation programs, effectively lowering interest rates with your creditors and setting up reasonable repayment terms to have you living debt free in five years or less.
 Debt Reduction Services also has programs to set up affordable monthly payments with medical debts, collection accounts, old utilities and phone bills, and more!

 - While advocates and others work to eliminate employment barriers around the country, it is critical for the LGBTQ community to build healthy savings habits in case of emergencies or job loss.
 As a nation, only 40% of Americans save regularly.
 We must do better than that!
 Anyone facing job insecurity needs to prioritize monthly savings of 10% to 15% or more of after-tax income.
 Save first, pay bills second, purchase groceries last.
 Check out our webinar on Simplified Savings Strategies, its corresponding handouts and even a quiz to submit for a certificate of achievement.

 - Understanding your Social Security benefits should be a priority for all Americans.
 Given the major changes in marriage law in the past few years, it is particularly critical for same sex spouses to know what to expect from Social Security at they approach retirement age.

 Take advantage of our free webinars to brush up on or polish off your financial skills and knowledge.
 Topics include savings, household budgeting, establishing a financial vision, shopping and spending strategies, spending personalities, as well as relationships and money.